mikependon/RepoDB/Docs/pages/querygroup.rst

 		Conjunction.Or
 	);

 The `Operation.Any` only works at the `dynamic` expression tree to simply the composition of the statement.
-Passing a list of `IQueryField` in the `IQueryGroup` object will do the same when calling it explicitly.
+Passing a list of `QueryField` in the `QueryGroup` object will do the same when calling it explicitly.